Angi

-Angi (formerly Angie's List) is an American home services website owned by Angi Inc., a publicly traded subsidiary of IAC.
+Angi (formerly Angie's List) is an American home services website owned by Angi Inc., a publicly traded subsidiary of People Incorporated.
 Founded in 1995 by Angie Hicks and William S. Oesterle, it allows users to search for contractors to provide paid home improvement work.

 The service was originally developed as a database of reviews for local services.
 Angie's List was a subscription-based service for most of its existence, but shifted to a freemium model in July 2016.
 In 2017, the company was acquired by IAC and merged with HomeAdvisor.
 HomeAdvisor became Angi Leads.
 In January 2025, IAC announced plans to spin-off Angi in the second quarter of 2025.

 History

 Angie Hicks and William S. Oesterle founded Angie's List in 1995.
 The idea resulted from Hicks's search for a reliable construction contractor in suburban Columbus, Ohio, on behalf of Oesterle, a venture capitalist who was Hicks's boss.
 Hicks moved to Columbus to join Oesterle in creating Columbus Neighbors, a call-in service and publication with reviews of local home and lawn care services.
 The name and concept were based on Unified Neighbors in Indianapolis, Indiana.
 Hicks went door-to-door, signing up consumers as members and collecting ratings of local contractors.

 After Hicks recruited over 1,000 members in Columbus within one year, she turned to Oesterle to raise money from investors to develop the business.
 In 1996, the company bought Unified Neighbors from its creator and moved the company's headquarters to Indianapolis.

 By 1999, the database of local services and reviews was moved to the Internet.
 In the following years, the customer base and business relationships grew throughout the United States, while expanding coverage to include additional services, such as health care and auto care.

 In 2010, Angie's List raised a total of $25 million in capital from investors.
 In September 2010, Wasatch Funds and Battery Ventures invested $22 million.
 In November 2010, Saints Capital led an additional funding of $2.5 million.

 On November 17, 2011, Angie's List went public on the Nasdaq.
 In 2013, investors worried that the company had been in business for more than 18 years, yet never had shown an annual profit and that valuations of the company were unrealistic based on the actual revenue the company produces.
 But by 2015 growth estimates indicate a significant earnings-per-share growth, with a long-term growth rate at 19%.
 Combine this with stock estimates rising in 2015 by 13.3%, some securities research firms such as Zacks Investment Research indicated ANGI was well-positioned for future earnings growth.